Connect with others who understand.

 In some cases of lung cancer, syndromes with specific sets of symptoms can develop.
 These syndromes tend to affect the entire body, not just the lungs.

-These syndromes happen when tumors press against larger structures in the chest, or if cancer releases hormones into the body (paraneoplastic syndromes).
-They can also happen if there is an abnormal immune response to cancer.
+The syndromes develop when tumors press against larger structures in the chest or if cancer releases hormones into the body (paraneoplastic syndromes).
+They can also happen due to an abnormal immune response to cancer.

-The superior vena cava (SVC) is a large vein that is responsible for returning blood flow from the chest, head, neck, and arms to the heart.
-If a tumor presses on the SVC, it can restrict the blood flow and cause swelling in the face, neck, chest, and arms in what’s known as SVC syndrome.
+The superior vena cava (SVC) is a large vein that’s responsible for returning blood flow from the chest, head, neck, and arms to the heart.
+A tumor pressing on the SVC can restrict blood flow and cause swelling in the face, neck, chest, and arms in what’s known as SVC syndrome.
 Other symptoms of SVC syndrome include:

 • Headaches